ericharm/beekeeper_js/readme.md

 ## To Do
 --------
--Class for managing a game camera
+- Class for managing a game camera

--Audio support
+- Audio support